Best Winter Running Gear for Running in the Cold

 The Best Cold Weather Running Gear

-Okay, now that we have that out of the way, here’s my must-have winter running gear to make your winter runs enjoyable—rather than something you dread!
+Here’s my must-have winter running gear to make your winter runs enjoyable—rather than something you dread!
 I am starting from head to toe to keep you toasty warm logging miles this winter.

 Best winter running hat: